SanderJBouwman/shiniertreecheckbox/readme.md

 ```

 ##### Adjusting the _clickableLabelsCallback_
 The callback will always receive the `returnValue` (of the label clicked).
-Thus the callback should always have one parameter.
+Thus, the callback should always have one parameter.
 Just as the _update_ callback it is here also possible to add extra arguments.
 This can be done by parsing the arguments to the `options.clickableLabelsCallbackArgs` variable (list).

 <details>
   <summary>Default callback</summary>